cedricclyburn/structuring-the-unstructured/README.md

 ### 3. Examples
 Explore the Jupyter notebooks in the repository for detailed examples:
-- `0-basic-example.ipynb`: Basic HTML parsing and token counting.
+- `0-basic-example.ipynb`: Basic HTML parsing and token counting using the CommitYourCode conference website.
-- `1-experimentation.ipynb`: PDF and HTML extraction using Docling.
+- `1-experimentation.ipynb`: PDF and HTML extraction using Docling with the CommitYourCode conference website.
-- `2-multi-format-conversion.ipynb`: Multi-format document conversion.
+- `2-multi-format-conversion.ipynb`: Multi-format document conversion supporting PDFs, DOCX, PPTX, and more.
+- `3-annotate-pictures-smolvlm.ipynb`: Annotate pictures in PDFs using SmolVLM vision-language model.
+- `4-hybrid_chunking.ipynb`: Advanced hybrid chunking with tokenization-aware refinements.
-- `5-rag_langchain_docling.ipynb`: RAG pipeline with LangChain and Docling.
+- `5-rag_langchain_docling.ipynb`: Complete RAG pipeline with LangChain, Docling, and Milvus vector database.

 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.